welcome to the c.h.a.p website

 Advice and Information

-Service Delivery statistics for May 201741 clients were referred to the Advice and Information Service.
-16 clients failed to attend pre-arranged appointments.
-A total financial gain of £6,047.89 was achieved for our clients this month.
+Service Delivery statistics for July 201747 clients were referred to the Advice and Information Service.
+18 clients failed to attend pre-arranged appointments.
+A total financial gain of £37,583.72 was achieved for our clients this month which included £30,055 worth of debts that were written off.

 In 2016, CHAP secured £173,954.34 in backdated benefits and new benefit claims for residents of North Ayrshire.
 If you are resident in North Ayrshire and require assistance with housing, welfare rights or debt issues, please phone 01294 475633.For more information on the types of issues that the Welfare Rights Officer can assist with, please click here.
 Please click here to learn of important recent changes to welfare rights.